IMQS/httpbridge/README.md

 A small C++ library for implementing an HTTP2 API endpoint.

 We "outsource" the real HTTP2 server to an external agent.
 The only such agent that presently exists is one that uses Go's HTTP2 infrastructure.
+There is also a tiny HTTP/1.1 server embedded in the code base, that can be suitable for unit tests of your C++ HTTP service.

 In your C++ backend, you only need to include one .cpp file and one .h file in order to serve up requests.